(Phot. Wojciech Radwański)

 Dreamed at Night by the Light of Day, 2018, glazed ceramic, digital print on polyester, steel, dimensions variable

 Commissioned by the Museum of Modern Art in Warsaw

-Dreamed at Night by the Light of Day is an installation created especially for the interior of the Powidoki café at the Museum on the Vistula.
+Dreamed at Night by the Light of Day was created especially for the interior of the Powidoki café at the Museum on the Vistula.

 The artist exploited the height of the interior to introduce a new space floating over the heads of the visitors.
 The work is built from fabric running along irregular arcs.
 Chiffon is printed with interpenetrating colours stressing the transience of divisions.
 The drawing of waving lines is answered by the rhythm set by ceramic balls.
 The artist introduces colours that are equally substantial and transient, establishing rhythms and changing under the influence of light.
 This variation depending on the time of day draws attention to the role of perception in how the work is received.